Registered by the International Yoga Federation and the European Yoga Alliance

 You will become familiar with classical yoga philosophy and some of the fundamental yoga-texts like the

-Bhagavad Gita, the Upanishads, the Vedas and the Sutras of Patanjali and you will learn the general importance of
+Bhagavad Gita, the Upanishads, the Vedas and Patanjali’s Sutras.
+You will learn the general importance of

-spiritual texts and how they need to be read in a particular way.
+spiritual texts and how they to read them in a particular way.

 You will learn how yoga helps with relaxation and managing stress, with strengthening the spine,

-how wholefood nutrition supports the work with yoga.
+how wholefood nutrition supports a way of life with yoga.
 You will understand more about training and transforming

 the soul-forces of the thinking, the feeling and the will in the consciousness and about how yoga is a form